SwathiSheshadri/pose3d/README.md

 For questions on the toolbox and citation please contact us at swathishesh@gmail.com or HScherberger@dpz.eu

 ## Acknowledgements
 We are very thankful to Mackenzie Mathis and Alexandar Mathis for their help in getting us going with using vision based tracking with DLC.
-Discussions with several colleagues at the German Primate Center including Andrej Fillipow, Michael Berger, Sebastian Mueller and Daniela Buchwald were very useful for the development of our tracking experimental setup.
+Discussions with several colleagues at the German Primate Center including Andrej Fillipow, Michael Berger, Sebastian Mueller, Attila Trunk and Daniela Buchwald were very useful for the development of our tracking experimental setup.
 Thanks also to Viktorija Schek for testing out some of our implementations.
+Our implementation in Matlab was inspired by [Anipose](https://github.com/lambdaloop/anipose) - a python toolbox for 3D reconstruction.